 Always do your research.
 Know your potential funder intimately.
 Again, use the HR analogy.
 Just as you would never send in a sloppy resume or cover letter that doesn’t speak directly to the position you’re applying for; a poorly targeted proposal showing little knowledge of its audience and speaks in generic terms is doomed.
 Align your goals and mission with theirs – of course, within reason.
 Highlight the synergies between your mission and goals and theirs.
 But beware: there is a fine line between modifying your approach and solutions to speak to the funder’s needs and desires and obvious pandering.
-Use your message in a way that shows your organization’s natural fit and alignment with the funder.
+Use your message to show your organization’s natural fit and alignment with the funder.
 Do not appropriate their messaging and make it fit your needs.
 Your funder wants a trusted partner, not an acolyte.

 5. They are thoroughly vetted and reviewed before submission.

 Just as you would your annual report, letters to donors, or any other communication leaving your organization and landing on another’s desk, establish an editorial review process.
 Grant writing isn’t like other types of persuasive writing.
 It has its own language and “rules.”
 Have someone – or many people – work with you during the production of your proposal to ensure the final product is as near-flawless as possible.

 When your drafts are done, have an editor or team of editors who are experienced with grant proposals review and fine-tune your proposal.
 Don’t trust yourself to review your work, even if you are a professional editor.
 It may be tempting if you’re in a crunch – but it’s never worth it.
 Always have a second set – or several sets – of well-trained eyes.